MoonFlowww/Thot/docs/README.md

 # Thot Framework Overview

 Thot is a modular C++ deep learning framework built on top of LibTorch.
-It provides strongly-typed building blocks for defining neural networks, composing data pipelines, training models, and evaluating their performance.
-This guide walks you through the core primitives and shows how to assemble end-to-end experiments such as the CIFAR-10 example in `test/cifar.cpp`.
+It provides strongly-typed building blocks for prototyping neural networks, composing data pipelines, training models, and evaluating their performance.
+This guide walks you through the core primitives and shows how to assemble end-to-end experiments

 ## Creating a Model